unifycore/unifycore/README.md

 --------------

 1. Installation
--installs all applications and dependencies needed to run the project unifycore/support/install_core.sh
+  - installs all applications and dependencies needed to run the project unifycore/support/install_core.sh

 2. Deployment
--sets up the virtual interfaces, fotwarders and links between them (sample topology) unifycore/support/network_init.sh
+  - sets up the virtual interfaces, fotwarders and links between them (sample topology) unifycore/support/network_init.sh

 3. Running the mobile SDN core
--starts/stops/restarts the controllers and forwarders unifycore/support/sdn.sh [start|stop|restart]
+  - starts/stops/restarts the controllers and forwarders
+unifycore/support/sdn.sh [start|stop|restart]

 4. AutoTest
--You can check the functionality of the UnifyCore modules by running simple tests in /unifycore/test (work in progress)
+  - You can check the functionality of the UnifyCore modules by running simple tests in /unifycore/test (work in progress)